eclipse-cyclonedds/cyclonedds/docs/manual/options.md

 When interoperability is required with an implementation that does not follow the specifications in this regard, setting this option to true will help.

 The default value is: `false`

+#### //CycloneDDS/Domain/Compatibility/IgnoreTypeInformation
+Boolean

+Setting option causes type information included in discovery messages from the listed vendor ids to be ignored.
+This reduces the type assignability check to a check of the type names.
+This may cause readers/writers to match when they shouldn't or not to match when they should.
+Use with care.

+The vendor ids are specified using a comma-separated list of two decimal integers separated by a dot.
+E.g., to ignore them from Cyclone and RTI Connext set it to "1.1,1.16".
+Order doesn't matter.

+The current implementation restricts them to the form 1.N, where 1<N<=32.
+This covers all vendor ids currently allocated by the OMG.

+The default value is: `<empty>`

 #### //CycloneDDS/Domain/Compatibility/ManySocketsMode